Posted on: April 1st, 2019, | By Candy, WayKen Marketing Manager

 What is Die Cast Aluminum?

 Aluminum alloys have the perfect qualities for casting.
-They have low melting temperature, great filling rate of the mold, little to none cavity formation.
-All of that resulted an advanced development of the aluminum cast parts production methods.
+They have low melting temperature, the great filling rate of the mold, little to no cavity formation.
+All of that resulted in an advanced development of the aluminum cast parts production methods.
 Nowadays, there are literally hundreds of ways to cast an aluminum part.
 There are different mold materials and forming types, different master-model types, a large variety of ways to actually pour the metal, and, naturally, conditions for its solidification and cool down.
-The most popular casting method in modern industry is aluminum die casting.
+The most popular casting method in the modern industry is aluminum die casting.

-Aluminum die casting consists of pouring liquid aluminum alloys into a cavity formed by two or more steel dies clamped together.
-The liquid is usually under pressure to ensure complete filling of the cavity.
+Aluminum dies casting consists of pouring liquid aluminum alloys into a cavity formed by two or more steel dies clamped together.
+The liquid is usually under pressure to ensure the complete filling of the cavity.
 Once the aluminum has filled the cavity completely, it is left to solidify and cool down for the ejection.
 At last, the solid part is ejected by unclamping the steel dies and a new one can be formed.

 The Advantages of Aluminum Die Castings

 Aluminum casting products formed by die casts have a lot of advantages.

 Complex parts are often created by manufacturing different components and welding them together, however, casting can avoid that and enable you to create one single part without the need for welding and consequent post-processing of the joint.